-If you have a larger organization it is likely that you'll want to break your team into smaller groups.
+If you have a larger team it is likely that you'll want to break your team into smaller groups.
 This makes it easier to visualize the schedule, and gives you greater control when using ZoomShift.
 You can accomplish this by creating multiple locations or completely separate organizations.

 What are organizations?